aliedtke1/Opus1-Gouger/README.md

-Milestones for this project - within each milestone there will be separate project milestones/timelines
+Milestones for this project - within each milestone there will be separate task milestones/timelines

   1. Create content standards style sheet for naming conventions - incomplete
   2. Create HTML/CSS script for each type of article template - incomplete